 On a walk with my mother along the Oceanside pier just a few days ago, we saw “the boats.”
-I knew exactly which boats she meant as she pointed them out: the boats which taught me mercy.
+I knew exactly which boats she meant as she pointed them out: the boats that taught me mercy.

 You see, when I was about three years old, my family vacationed along this exact stretch of California coastline.
 I remember it vividly.
 Perhaps it is even my earliest memory.
 In any case, it had been a long day of driving and playing at the beach, and my dad promised me that if I was very good, he would take me to look at all the boats in the harbour once my brother went to bed.